Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/intraday-movement-vs-return.md

 > <img width="600" height="604" alt="Screenshot 2025-09-25 at 8 27 41 AM" src="https://github.com/user-attachments/assets/ff506d61-6631-42e3-981a-e551da8a3757" />

 Fascinating!
 Let's explore another angle of visualization.
-Rather than plotting stocks against each other, let's construct a way to example one stock over multiple years.
-To do this, we will need to add a third axis to our scatterplot, select a range of years to measure, and use each year's scatterplot as a layer in our z-axis.
+Rather than plotting stocks against each other, let's construct a way to examine one stock over multiple years.
+To do this, we will need to add a Z axis to our scatterplot, select a range of years to measure, and use each year's scatterplot as a different Z-layer.